Download: How to be a better manager

 - Anonymity reduces the effectiveness of feedback.
-With anonymity, there is no way to know who said what, why they said it and what can be done to address their points.
+That's because there's no way to know who said what.
+Nor why they said it and what can be done to address their points.
 Keeping things anonymous might feel easier, but it doesn’t empower managers to be great.

 - Studies show that if feedback is recorded when given it is likely to have a longer and more significant impact on an employee’s performance, particularly when that employee can access the feedback at a later date.